Roots of random functions: A framework for local universality: Universality theorems

 Our starting point is the Green's formula, which asserts that

 By change of variables, this implies that for all $i$,

 which, in turn, yields

-An obvious, and major, technical difficulty here is that the logarithmic function has a pole at 0.
+An obvious, and major, technical difficulty here is that the logarithmic function has a singularity at 0.
 This, naturally, leads to the anti-concentration issue that we discussed earlier, namely we need to bound the probability that $|F_n(z)|$ is close to zero.
 Condition {\bf C2} (2) has been introduced to address this issue.

-Let us assume, for a moment, that the pole problem has been handled properly (we will discuss the anti-concentration property a few paragraphs later).
+Let us assume, for a moment, that the singularity problem has been handled properly (we will discuss the anti-concentration property shortly).
 Then, by using Conditions {\bf C2} \eqref{cond-poly}-\eqref{cond-bddn}, we can show that the function $F_n$ is nice enough that we can replace $\log|F_n|$ by $K(F_n)$ where $K$ is a bounded smooth function.
 The key argument of this part is to bound the error term, which turns out to be relatively simple.

 The task is now reduced to showing that

 Because of the boundedness of $G$, for each $z\in B(z_0, 1/100)$, it suffices to show that

 Since for each fixed $z$, $F_n(z)$ is a sum of independent random variables, the desired bound can be viewed, in some sense, as a quantitative version of the Central Limit Theorem.
 We will actually prove it by the Lindeberg swapping method, which, by now, is a standard tool for proving local universality.